Chalksies/Link-Checker-Bot/README.md

 - Clone this repository
 - Run `pip install -r requirements.txt` inside the folder, preferably in a venv
 - Run the script once and follow instructions
-- Set up a whitelist.txt and a blacklist.txt, with each line contatining one link (syntax: discord.com)
+- Set up a whitelist.json and a blacklist.json
 - Run the python script.
 The bot will scan each message, immediately delete it if it's on the blacklist, don't touch it if it's on the whitelist, and scan it via VirusTotal if it's on neither of those.
 If the message contains a malicious link, it will be removed.
 ----------------------------------------
 Commands: